rollerworks/search/doc/searches.rst

     }

     // Note: processing errors is much more advanced
-    // then you'd expect.
-See the next section for more information
+    // than you would expect.
+See the next section for more information.

     // Because the search condition may have duplicate or redundant
     // values we run them trough a list of optimizers.